silinternational/personnel-sync/README.md

 The Google Sheets destination creates a copy of the source data in a Google Sheets document.

-The Google Sheets document must be prepared with field names in row 1.

 If any of the disable options, DisableAdd, DisableDelete, or DisableUpdate are set to true, no sync will be performed.

-Limitations:
-- The sheet name must be named "Sheet1"
-- There must be at least two rows in the sheet to begin with.
+There must be at least two rows in the sheet to begin with.
 The first row must be pre-filled with field names.
 The second row must be present, but will be ignored and may be overwritten.

-- The entire sheet will be overwritten with new data on every sync
+The entire sheet will be overwritten with new data on every sync

+If not specified in the configuration, the sheet updated is "Sheet1"

 Example config:
 ```json